By Helen Booth

 Jenny Clink, Head of Marketing at Oven Pride, recommends the baking soda method.
 “Antibacterial cleaners have a strong smell that can linger in the fridge and cause foods to take on unwanted odors,” says Jenny.
 “Instead, just mix one tablespoon of baking soda with 500ml of water for an effective, odorless cleaner.”

 Scrub down all the walls, the back of the fridge and any shelves on the door using this method, removing any leftover bits of food to the bin as you go.
-You can also use baking soda when working out how to clean an oven, or how to clean a stainless steel sink.
+You can also use baking soda when working out how to clean an oven, how to clean a stainless steel sink, or how to clean a stovetop.

 3. Then clean the inner shelves